Zdeeno/Lidar-gym/README.md

 ```
 ## Notes
 Currently there is a lot of parameters available.
 That's documented in [lidar_gym](lidar_gym/envs/lidar_gym.py) file.
 Reward is in range `(-inf, 0)`.
-Package is still under development - gym registration will be added soon.
+Package is still under development.